Cakeyan/SoPhy_Evaluation/rope.md

 **00772**

-How many fixed points are there in the video?
+How many green objects are there in the video?

 **00773**

-Is the mass of the red cube less than that of the cyan cube?
+How many ropes are there in the video?

 **00774**

-What can we do to let the pink pulley to rotate anti-clockwise?
+What can we do to let the pink pulley to rotate clockwise?

-A. Decrease the mass of the white cube
+A. Increase the mass of the white cube

-B. Increase the mass of the cyan cube
+B. Decrease the mass of the cyan cube

-C. Increase the mass of the white cube
+C. Increase the mass of the red cube

 **00775**

-If the cyan cube were much heavier, what would happen?
+If the cyan cube were much heavier, which direction would the pink pulley move?

-A. The yellow pulley would move up

-B. The purple pulley would rotate clockwise

-C. The purple pulley would rotate anti-clockwise

-D. The yellow pulley would not rotate
+A. Up

+B. Stationary

+C. Down

 ----